rust-cli/book/src/tutorial/output.md

 <aside>

-**Beware**: Printing [escape codes] can be dangerous, putting the user's terminal into a weird state.
+**Beware**: Printing [escape codes] can be dangerous and put the user's terminal into a weird state.
 Always be careful when manually printing them!

 [escape codes]: https://en.wikipedia.org/wiki/ANSI_escape_code

-Ideally you should be using a crate like `ansi_term` when dealing with raw escape codes to make your (and your user's) life easier.
+Ideally, you should be using a crate like `ansi_term` when dealing with raw escape codes to make your (and your user's) life easier.